Skip to main content

 Migrating to Bitdefender Endpoint Security Tools version 7 FAQ

-This upgrade is meant to set the stage for the endpoint-to-endpoint correlation that the XDR module is going to offer, also unifying event formats across event sensors and opening the door for security analytics.
+This upgrade is meant to set the stage for the endpoint-to-endpoint correlation that the XDR module is going to offer.
+In addition, it unifies event formats across event sensors and opening the door for security analytics.

 This article answers most frequently asked questions regarding the migration to Bitdefender Endpoint Security Tools version 7.

-Critical issues and vulnerabilities will be fixed regardless of version.
+Critical issues and vulnerabilities are going to be fixed regardless of version.

-Downgrades are not supported, but they can uninstall v7 and use an older installation package to get back to v6.
+Downgrades are not supported, but you can uninstall v7 and use an older installation package to get back to v6.

 No, changes are designed to work on modern BEST versions.
 An announcement related to legacy support will be available soon, as extended support is only available until the end of June 2021.